eriksjolund/podman-RestrictAddressFamilies/README.md

 Podman will first create the Podman pause process if it's missing.
 This is the case for rootless Podman.
 When running as root there is no need for a Podman pause process.

-Let's consider the situaition when systemd starts the systemd user services for an unprivileged user directly after a reboot.
+Let's consider the situation when systemd starts the systemd user services for an unprivileged user directly after a reboot.
 If lingering has been enabled for the user (`loginctl enable-linger <username>`) and the user is not logged in, the first started Podman systemd user service will notice that the Podman pause process is missing